CSC-DPR/eopf-cpm/docs/source/developer-guide/tracing.rst

             nc_store = EONetCDFStore("data/olci.nc")
             convert(safe_store, nc_store)

-By default the dask_profiler will run on a predefined dask cluster.
+By default the :py:func:`~eopf.tracing.profiler.dask_profiler` will run on a predefined dask cluster.
 However the developper can request a specific cluster configuration through the decorator's parameters, i.e. : n_workers and threads_per_worker;
 see example below.